Schedule Configuration

 schedule-ignore-on-battery

-If set to true the schedule won’t start if the system is running on battery (even if the charge is still at 100%)
+If set to true, the schedule won’t start if the system is running on battery (even if the charge is at 100%).

 schedule-ignore-on-battery-less-than

-If set to a number, the schedule won’t start if the system is running on battery and the charge (in %) is less or equal than the number specified.
+If set to a number, the schedule won’t start if the system is running on battery and the charge is less than or equal to the specified number.

 Example